ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 must have the same type for all clauses).
 As usual, `case` clauses can contain guards as well.

-The number of patterns after each `\` determine the arity of the function that a `case` expression produces.
+The number of patterns after each `\` determines the arity of the function that a `case` expression produces.
 The *n*th pattern after the `\` is matched against the *n*th argument given to the function.